Principal & Golf Course Architect

 Nathan’s educational background includes Turfgrass Management, Golf Course Operations, Design of The Golf Environment, Golf Course Architecture, Plant Biology, and Landscape Architecture in addition to International Marketing, Business Quantitative Analysis, Marketing Research and other specialized business courses to offer clients a full package of services.

-Prior to becoming a golf course architect, Nathan served as assistant golf professional at Old Waverly Golf Club in West Point, Mississippi (host site of the 1999 U.S. Women’s Open); Big Spring Country Club in Louisville, Kentucky (site of the 1952 PGA Championship); Castlewoods Country Club in Jackson, Mississippi; and Diamondhead Country Club on the Gulf Coast.
+Prior to becoming a golf course architect, Nathan served as assistant golf professional at Old Waverly Golf Club in West Point, Mississippi (host site of the 1999 U.S. Women’s Open and the 2019 US Women’s Amateur); Big Spring Country Club in Louisville, Kentucky (site of the 1952 PGA Championship); Castlewoods Country Club in Jackson, Mississippi; and Diamondhead Country Club on the Gulf Coast.
 He has found that those “real world” experiences from the operational side of the golf industry have given him a leg up on other golf course architects because he fully understands how his work impacts the day to day operations of the courses he designs and/or renovates.

 Let’s Build Something!